-Turkmenistan not only does not recognise the right to conscientious objection to military service and does not provide a civilian alternative service to its compulsory military service, but also criminalises conscientious objectors who are punished with imprisonment.
+Turkmenistan does not only recognise the right to conscientious objection to military service and does not provide a civilian alternative to its compulsory military service, but it also criminalises conscientious objectors who are punished with imprisonment.

 Conscientious objectors to military service generally face prosecution under Criminal Code Article 219, Part 1.
 This punishes refusal to serve in the armed forces in peacetime with a maximum penalty of two years of imprisonment or two years of "corrective labour".